Sterling47/ChatApp/README.md

 - User-Friendly Interface: A simple, intuitive chat interface with instant updates and responsive design.

 ## MVP
-User logs in
+[ ]User logs in
-Invite friends to chat
+[ ]Invite friends to chat
-Have open or private rooms the require password to access **Settings to change password / list all private rooms created by the user User can create private room and assign a password Private Room (Upon logging in, can see friend list / main chat window where users can invite other users) Public room (for non-users, cannot chat unless they create an account 1 room where non-users can interact with users
+[ ] Have open or private rooms the require password to access [ ] User can create private room and assign a password [ ]Private Room (Upon logging in, can see friend list / main chat window where users can invite other users) [ ]Public room (for non-users, cannot chat unless they create an account [ ]1 room where non-users can interact with users
-Visual for how many users are online, if your friends are offline.
-Last logged in for friends **Read/ Delivered and …User is typing
+[ ]Visual for how many users are online, if your friends are offline.
+Last logged in for friends [ ]Light/Dark theme toggle
-Light/Dark theme toggle
+[ ]User Tracking (who’s online?)
-User Tracking (who’s online?)
+**Settings to change password / list all private rooms created by the user **Read/ Delivered and …User is typing
 **Hashing private passwords

 Non-User - Can see friends list/public chat rooms but cannot interact

-TechStack: WebSockets, Docker, Kubernetes?, postgreSql?
-Redis  ORM(Prisma)
+TechStack: WebSockets, Docker, Kubernetes, postgreSQL  Redis  ORM(Prisma)

 Kubernetes: https://nicwortel.nl/blog/2022/continuous-deployment-to-kubernetes-with-github-actions